 When comparing Bose QuietComfort 25 vs Bose QuietComfort 35 II, the Slant community recommends Bose QuietComfort 35 II for most people.
-In the question“What are the best high-end, noise-cancelling headphones? ” Bose QuietComfort 35 II is ranked 2nd while Bose QuietComfort 25 is ranked 6th.
+In the question“What are the best headphones for blocking out open office noise?”
+Bose QuietComfort 35 II is ranked 5th while Bose QuietComfort 25 is ranked 6th.
 The most important reason people chose Bose QuietComfort 35 II is:

 Most full-sized, wireless over the ear headphones are quite heavy and bulky.
 The QC 35 IIs on the other hand are relatively compact and light, yet still deliver great performance, battery life and top notch noise cancelling.
 The integration of Google Assistant is also a first in headphones, and gives you a host of smart features like notification reading, quick music searches and call making using voice commands and many more.